 Set in the quaint fishing town of Aberaeron, overlooking Cardigan Bay, portside hotel the Harbourmaster exudes the sort of intimate, small-town charm that makes you feel right at home the second you walk through its doors.
 Spread across three historic harbourside buildings and painted a striking midnight blue, this 13-room Georgian renovation reflects its surroundings with a contemporary coastal theme.

 Ideally located for laid-back strolls along the shore or a visit to one of Aberaeron’s many independent shops and restaurants, the hotel houses seven bedrooms in the Harbourmaster’s residence, as well as four spacious warehouse suites and a two-bed private cottage for visitors who are after some privacy.
-Menus at the hotel’s eatery showcase a range of seasonal produce, from Cardigan bay shellfish and Welsh lamb to locally-grown veg and Ceredigion cheeses, best enjoyed with a Welsh gin from the hotel’s impressive selection as the sun sets over the harbour.
+Menus at the hotel’s eatery showcases a range of seasonal produce, from Cardigan Bay crab linguine to Welsh lamb rump, and grilled mackerel gnocchi to pan-fried scallops, best enjoyed with a Welsh gin from the hotel’s impressive selection as the sun sets over the harbour.